benkuper/PowerPoint-OSC/README.md

 ## Installation

+**THE RELEASE OF THIS VERSION ONLY WORKS ON WINDOWS, AND HAS ONLY BEEN TESTED WITH POWERPOINT 2016**

 - Download and extract the add-in from here : http://benjamin.kuperberg.fr/download/powerpoint-osc.zip
 - Launch **install.bat** (You may have to run it as administrator if you get an error message)
 - Launch PowerPoint, you should see an "OSC" Tab, where you can configure the host and port to receive and send OSC messages.